 Plenty of parking for up to 4 cars on the courtyard.
 Also room for a boat!

-Not suitable for young children (under the age of 10).
+The house may not be suitable for young children (under the age of 10).
+Please enquire.

 Babies and infants not yet walking are be welcome.